Part of your career

 Ask yourself questions like: How much do you want to earn in the first year?
 Which social media platforms do you want to target?
 How many followers do you want to gain in a month?
 How many exhibits do you want to book next year?
 Set your goals and align your strategy on how to sell art, and work towards it.
 With this, you can always cross-check if you’re doing enough work to meet your projection.

 Like any business, a marketing budget needs to be allocated if you want further exposure for your works.
 Set aside a realistic budget you can work with.
-The different types of marketing vehicles that you can spend on are social media boostings, PR articles, contact card, etc. The money you spend for reaching out to galleries can also be included in the budget.
+The different types of marketing vehicles that you can spend on are social media boostings, PR articles, contact card, etc. The money you spend on reaching out to galleries can also be included in the budget.
 It doesn’t have to be big, but it has to get your goals and targets ball rolling!

 Profit & Expenses